You can earn 3% extra credit for "class participation".

 starting from the 4th week of classes.

-Remote students (who are registered in section 29946D) get this extra credit for free.
+Remote students (who are registered with the DEN section) get this extra credit for free.

 Starting with the 4th week of class, a roll sheet will be

 available on the table in front of the class.

 Please sign in as soon as you get into class.

 leave way too early,

 you will receive no credit for the day.